SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

 1. During the migration, you can monitor the progress in the main window of the tool.
 You can safely close the tool and open it again later.
 The migration process will continue even when you close *SLCCMigrator.exe*.

-1. When the migration has finished, check the main window of SLCCMigrator.exe and make sure there are no errors.
+1. When the migration has finished, check the main window of *SLCCMigrator.exe* and make sure there are no errors.

 1. When no errors are reported, click *Finalize migration* to restart all DMAs.

 > [!NOTE]
 >
 > - During the migration, you can cancel the migration of one particular data type for one particular DMA.
 This will not undo any changes made to the Cassandra and Elasticsearch clusters.
-> - If you want to cancel the entire migration process for all DMAs, click Abort migration.
+> - If you want to cancel the entire migration process for all DMAs, click *Abort migration*.
 This will undo all changes made to the DMAs.
 > - When you migrate a DataMiner Failover setup, only the data of the active DMA will be migrated.
 Once the migration has finished, both DMAs will be restarted.

 ### Troubleshooting